By Christos Giovanopoulos

-The program of the meeting includes sessions and workshops on solidarity schools as communities of participatory action and democracy, on their relation with the social and solidarity economy and the commons, on social pedagogy and communities of learning, on interculturalism and the education of immigrants and refugees, on gender identity in/and education.
+The program of the meeting includes sessions and workshops on the solidarity schools as communities of participatory action and democracy; on their relation with the social and solidarity economy and the commons; on social pedagogy and communities of learning; on interculturalism and the education of immigrants and refugees; on gender identity and equality in/and education.
 It must also be noted that the meeting aspires to connect with analogous experiences from outside Greece.
-To this aim collectives, educationalists and researchers from Italy, Switzerland, France, UK, Turkey and Germany will also take part in the meetings.
+To this aim collectives, educationalists and researchers from Italy, Switzerland, France, UK, Turkey and Germany have been invited and will also take part in the procedures.
+Those delegates represent also a variety of formal and informal educational and community based institutions, which share nevertheless their critical and reforming attitude towards a more inclusive, participatory and democratic mode of education and pedagogy.

-Infra-demos, has been part of the organizing group of the two-day meeting and facilitates the session on the relation between the solidarity schools the solidarity economies and the commons.
+Infra-demos, has been part of the organizing group of the two-day meeting from its outset.
+Infra-demos has contributed specifically to the organizing and facilitation of the session on the relation between the solidarity schools, solidarity economies and the commons.
 The session will develop in two axes.
-Firstly, drawing by the experience of the solidarity schools will attempt to show the different perception that they cultivate for economic relations and transactions, which are based on use value through practices of mutualism and free exchange.
-The second focus will be on the relationship of the solidarity school with their local communities and the existing municipal framework, in order to work out institutional formats and changes that need to be achieved in order autonomous educational communities to be feasible.
+Firstly, drawing by the experience of the solidarity schools will attempt to show the different perception that they cultivate in regard to resource management, economic relations and transactions, based on use value through practices of mutualism and free exchange.
+The second focus will be on the relationship of the solidarity schools with their local communities, available resources and know-how, and with the existing municipal framework.
+The aim is to start imaging and working out institutional formats and changes that need to be achieved in order the autonomous educational communities to be sustainable.

 For those interested you can find more in: http://meeting.solidarityschools.gr/en/